darktable-org/dtdocs/content/preferences-settings/lua-options.md

 Note: _disable lua scripts_ is not displayed if darktable detects `lua/tools/script_manager.lua` in the [configuration directory](config-directory.md) (e.g. when installed using a previous version of darktable).

+per-script configuration options (dropdown)
+: allows selecting lua scripts to adjust settings they might contain.
+The available settings will then appear below.
+The lua scripts have to be  _activated_ in the scripts-module to become available here.

 ### Pre 5.6

 These set up the behavior of the [Lua scripts installer](../module-reference/utility-modules/lighttable/lua-scripts-installer.md).